AdilHayat21173/Netflix-Movie-Recommender-System./Readme.md

 ## Step 1: Import Libraries and Load Dataset

-First, import the necessary libraries and load the dataset from Kaggle.
+First,, import the necessary libraries and load the dataset from Kaggle.

 1. **Import Required Libraries**: Ensure you have libraries like `pandas` and `sklearn` installed.
 2. **Load the Dataset**: Read the dataset from a CSV file into a pandas DataFrame.